Achilles Stretching and Exercise:

 Your full recovery depends on your commitment to stretching and strengthening exercises.
 Your physical therapist will develop an effective program during your clinic visits for your recovery.
 But ask any therapist, the key to a successful recovery is commitment to at home exercise!

-Step 3 - Cool Down (Relieve Pain from) Your Achilles Tendon
+Step 3 - Cool Down Your Achilles Tendon After Stretches/Use

 Toward the end of your appointment your physical therapist may introduce cold compression, acupuncture, or TENS to relax your Achilles tendon tissue after exercise.

 These conservative treatment methods are also used to reduce on-going pain from your Achilles tendon injury and prevent further re-injury to your tendon.

-Use of a Cold Compress or Ice Pack after stretching/exercising your Achilles tendon will relieve any on-going pain and swelling while preventing full-blown inflammation from returning after your stretching.
-Start with a 20 minute treatment directly after activity and apply more cold whenever you need to relieve pain and inflammation in your ankle and Achilles tendon.
+Use of a Cold Compress or Ice Pack after stretching/exercising your Achilles tendon will help relieve any on-going pain and swelling while preventing full-blown inflammation from returning after your stretching.
+Start with a short treatment directly after activity and apply more cold as needed to relieve pain and inflammation in the ankle and Achilles tendon.

-As we mentioned before, after you've injured your Achilles tendon massive amounts of scar tissue will grow all around your Achilles tendon tear to provide a "temporary fix" and increase stability of your Achilles.
+As we mentioned before, after you've injured your Achilles tendon scar tissue will grow all around your Achilles tendon tear to provide a "temporary fix" and increase stability of your Achilles.
 Scar tissue will constantly grow when you are suffering from a chronic Achilles tendon injury like tendonitis, tendinosis, or tensynovitis, and even when you are recovering from Achilles tendon surgery.

 Scar tissue is probably the cause of your Achilles tendon, ankle ligaments or even your calf muscles stiffening up over time.